skamansam/pSaMS/README.md

 git clone https://github.com/skamansam/pSaMS.git
 cd pSaMS
 bundle install
+rake ar:migrate MIGRATIONS=true
 ```

 ### Problems?

 If the `bundle install` command fails with errors installing the mysql gem, you could try installing the gem manually or removing the line that begins `gem "mysql"` from the file Gemfile.
 See [Changing Databases](Changing Databases) for more.

+### Running Migrations in Plugins

+You can add migrations to plugins by adding a #migrate method to the plugin class definition.
+To use this method, you must specify the environment variable MIGRATIONS on the command line, as shown above.
+It is recommended to always add the MIGRATIONS=true.

 ### Changing Databases